ng256/KeyboardBlocker/README.md

 7. Create an SFX archive that includes all necessary files and an installation script.
 Ensure WinRAR is installed and the path in `buildsfx.bat` is correctly set to the default or your custom location.

 After a successful build you will find `keyblock.exe`, `uninstall.exe` and `setup.exe` in the same folder.

-### Using the Installer
-- Run [Setup.exe](https://github.com/ng256/KeyboardBlocker/releases/download/keyblock/Setup.exe) to install Keyboard Blocker.
-- The program will be extracted to `%APPDATA%\Keyblock` and added to Windows startup.

 ## Usage